GlendonNotGlen/5G-playground/solutions/solutions-v2.md

 ### Solution
 Filter the protocol by `nas-5gs`.
 NAS stands for Non-Access Stratum, a protocol that enables communication between 5G User Equipment (UE) and the 5G core network.
 This narrows the capture down to the relevant packets.

-Take note of packets with Info columns which denote authentication or related terms.
-Examine the first packet in the filtered list, which indicates an registration request.
+Take note of packets with Info columns which denote initiation, authentication or related terms.
+Examine the first packet in the filtered list, which indicates a registration request.
 Expand the fields for more information.
 ![image](https://github.com/user-attachments/assets/3bc7d524-c12f-4546-af2f-733f904af07a)

 Referring to the diagram below, the SUPI / IMSI is a 15 - 16-digit string.